JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 *Figure 7 - Binary image from color thresholding*

+with the fucntion `load_color_spaces_ranges()` you can provide a list of npz files names of you tunned corlor spaces and get the necesary arguments with all color spaces.

 ### **2. Perspective transform Image**

 <!-- Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image. -->

 **Setp 3**: &nbsp;The image above looks great to apply a canny edge detector to get only contours from the binary mask.
-No matter what parameters are given since our image is a binary mask, so changes are gonna be to strong to be detected with any values (X and Y gradients):
+No matters what parameters are given since our image is a binary mask, so changes are gonna be too strong to be detected with any values (X and Y gradients):

 <img src="./writeup_files/mask_canny.png" alt="drawing" width="400"/>